-It is believed that the first private tradesmen’s tokens in this series appeared in London shortly after the execution of King Charles I in 1648/9.
-Later their wide-spread use extended to most regions of England, Wales and Ireland but fell short of Scotland.
-The use of such tokens continued throughout the Commonwealth period and extended into the first 10 years of the Restoration of the British monarchy under King Charles II.
+However, shortly after the execution of King Charles I in 1648/9 and the removal of the Royal Prerogative to mint base metal coinage the production of private trade tokens rapidly moved up a gear.
+From this date tradesmen no-longer had to rely solely on having to commission privative cast lead tokens to meet their needs.
+Instead professional moneyers such as David Ramage (a principal engraver at the Mint in the Tower of London) made their highly skilled services available to the market place allowing private tradesmen to place orders for the design and supply of handsome “coin like” tokens produced using professionally cut steel dies struck using state of the art fly presses.
+The wide-spread use and popularity of these new die struck tokens amongst private tradesmen quickly spread to most regions of England, Wales and Ireland but largely fell short of Scotland.
+After a relatively short period from the time of their first introduction the handsome new style of tokens displaced the earlier use of cast lead types.
+The popularity and use of these new style tradesmen’s tokens continued throughout the Commonwealth period and extended into the first 10 years of the Restoration of the British monarchy under King Charles II.
 After reaching a peak in 1666/7 their production started to fall off with increasing rapidity.
 After the eventual resumption of minting of significant quantities of small denomination regal coinage the continued use and production of private tokens was finally made illegal under a Royal Proclamation of 1672.
 It may be assumed that their used in London (at least) did not continue long after this date.

-During this period over 4,000 separate token types were issued within the precincts of the old walled city of London.
-If we consider those immediate environs of the city, such as Westminster and the suburbs to the west, Southwark and the area along the south bank of the Thames, the suburbs and villages to the north of the old city wall London plus the eastern suburbs the overall number of token varieties issued during this period may well have been double that number recorded from within the old city walls.
+During the period 1648/9 to 1672 over 4,000 separate die struck token types were issued within the precincts of the old walled city of London.
+If we consider those immediate environs of the city, such as Westminster to the west, Southwark and the area along the south bank of the Thames together with the suburbs and villages to the north and east of the old city the overall number of token varieties issued during this period may well have been double that noted above.

 The tokens themselves were struck or pressed on blank flans made of thin sheet copper or brass.
-A few rare issues are also known to have been struck on tin or leather and at least one token issue appears to have been produced as castings in brass.
+A few rare issues are also known to have been struck on tin or leather and at least one token issue appears to have been produced in cast brass.

-In London the issuers of these tokens span a very wide range of tradesmen and tradeswomen from all conceivable professions that were represented in the city, from bakers thought to inn keepers.
+In London the issuers of these tokens span a very wide range of men and women from all conceivable trades that were represented in the city, literally everyone from bakers thought to vintners.

 The majority of the private tradesmen’s token were farthings measuring 14 to 16 mm in diameter and only rarely bear or mention their face value.
 These were the earliest denomination of tokens to be produced.
 After 1656 half pennies began to be struck and by 1664 they represent the principal denomination tokens being produced.
 The half pennies did not always bear reference to their value but were normally distinguishable from farthings by their slightly larger diameter of 17 to 20 mm.
 After 1663 penny tokens start to appear.
 These often bear their value but range widely in size from 14 to 25 mm in diameter.
 This denomination was prolifically issued in London for use within the new Coffee Houses.
 There are only a very few rare issues of two penny tokens produced and these were limited to issuers living in London and Southwark.
 While the majority of tokens are circular in shape after 1668 a few issues were also struck on octagonal, heart-shaped and square/diamond-shaped flans.
 Considering the circular shaped tokens, which comprises the bulk of the series, their denominations can be closely correlated to their size but not their weight due to a wide variation in their flan thickness.